R. Kelly’s Brother Shares Eerie Foreboding About His Brother’s Future Amid Latest Sexual Abuse Case

 The latest news follows a massive news cycle about R. Kelly.
 In January, the Lifetime network sparked a media firestorm with its disturbing documentary, Surviving R. Kelly.
 After the six-hour documentary aired, things quickly began to spiral out of control for R. Kelly.

 The documentary and tons of other incriminating reports from alleged victims have also led to heated debates on social media.
-While there are still tons of adoring loyal R. Kelly fans, many social media users who have condemned the singer recalled the chilling words of his former assistant.
+While there are still tons of loyal R. Kelly fans, many social media users who have condemned the singer recalled the chilling words of his former assistant.

 View this post on Instagram